-Here are some of the conservation projects that we have been pleased to be involved in over the last few years:
+Here are some of the conservation projects that we have been pleased to be involved in over the years:

 Holy Trinity Church, Cookham

-Oxley Conservation have worked with the PCC at Holy Trinity Church in Cookham over a number of years and have administered the contract for two phases of work to repair and conserve the stonework, door and windows, including repointing, repairs to the leaded lights and ferramenta as well as tower roof repairs.
+Oxley Conservation have worked with the PCC at Holy Trinity Church in Cookham over a number of years and have administered the contract for various phases of work to repair and conserve the stonework, door and windows, including repointing, repairs to the leaded lights and ferramenta as well as tower roof repairs.
 We have also worked with the Fabric Committee to prepare a development plan for the Church including concept drawings, budgets and consulting with the DAC.
 This involved setting out proposals for the future development of the church and maintenance of the existing fabric based on their last quinquennial inspection report.

 Church of St Peter and St Paul, Checkendon

 Oxley Conservation carried out the contract administration of two phases of work, grant aided by English Heritage, to carry out roof repairs to the nave, chancel and apse as well as repairs to the internal plaster, wall paintings, rainwater goods and parapet walls.
 Click here for photos.

 St Mary's Church, Ludgershall

 Contract administration of conservation works to this Grade I listed church on English Heritage's At Risk Register.
 Repairs were carried out to the damaged medieval roof timbers and the roof was recovered with Welsh slate to ensure that it remained sound, watertight and easy to maintain without impacting on the appearance and character of the church - click here for photos.
 We have also overseen the building works to recover the tower roof, repair the walls and provide improved rainwater disposal goods - click here for photos.

 Contract administration of Heritage Lottery funded works to convert and repair the Grade II Listed stable and cartshed from a redundant 18th century farm building to form an environmental and educational building for the Berks, Bucks & Oxon Wildlife Trust.